 VI.
 Conclusions

-Despite the many limitations arising from the data available to us, we believe the above exercise may produce information that is useful beyond the specific case at hand.
-The first consideration is that the choice of one economic variable over another depends on the economic policy objective being pursued.
-That objective will make it more sensible, for example, to refer to gross saleable production as opposed to operating margin.
-In any case, the exercise shows that for the purpose of deciding how best to allocate farmland, the inclusion of potential externalities – e.g. from pesticide use – leads to significantly different results than can be obtained without considering those aspects.
+Despite the many limitations arising from the data currently available to us, we believe the above study may produce information that is useful beyond the specific case at hand.
+It certainly indicates that the choice of one economic variable over another depends on the economic policy objective being pursued.
+That objective will make it more sensible, for example, to refer to gross saleable production rather than operating margin.
+This study also demonstrates that for the purpose of deciding how best to allocate farmland, the inclusion of potential externalities, such as the results of pesticide use, leads to significantly different results than can be obtained without considering such factors.

-In a heavily subsidized industry like agriculture, modulating subsidies to reflect the extent of environmental externalities would seem to be indispensable, given the goal of maximizing social welfare.
-When attempting to quantify the externalities of pesticide use, indicators like the ones described in this study can make a valuable contribution.
+In a heavily subsidized industry like agriculture, modulating subsidies to reflect the extent of environmental externalities may be essential, given the goal of maximizing social welfare.
+When attempting to quantify the externalities of pesticide use, indicators such as those described in this study can make a valuable contribution.

-As this is an initial exercise, the methodology and the definition of indicators for specific territories will have to be refined.
-Specifically, field experiments to determine the actual range and persistence of pesticide drift will be necessary in order to achieve results at the operational level.
+As this is an initial study, the methodology and the definition of indicators for specific regions will have to be refined.
+Specifically, field experiments to determine the actual range and persistence of pesticide drift will need to be conducted in order to reach results at the operational level.

 REFERENCES